Bofner/SMS-GG-Aseprite-Exporter/README.md

 Convert your Aseprite drawings to data that a real Sega Master System or Sega Game Gear can read and display!

-Supports background (and sprites in the future) graphics with any custom 16-color SMS or GG palettes.
+Supports background and sprite graphics with any custom 16-color SMS or GG palettes.
 Colors that fall outside of the range of the SMS or GG will be cut to fit the bit-depth of the target system.

 Exports 3 file types: